camdecoster/camdecoster.github.io/src/content/blog/split-youtube-audio-tracks.md

 node splitAudio.js fullAudio.mp3 timestamps.txt
 ```

-After running the script, you'll have a list of `ffmpeg` commands to run which will create all of the track files.
+After running the script, you'll have a list of `ffmpeg{:console}` commands to run which will create all of the track files.

 ```plaintext
 ffmpeg -i "fullAudio.mp3" -ss 00:00:00 -to 00:01:00 "01 - First track name.mp3" &&